e2720pjk/gemini-spec-driven-dev-template/README.md

 `gemini-spec-driven-dev-template` is a starter kit and a powerful extension for the Gemini CLI.
 It provides a structured, command-driven workflow for software development, guiding you from a high-level feature idea to a detailed implementation plan through a series of automated steps.
 This ensures consistency, quality, and clear documentation throughout the development lifecycle.

-### The Role of `GEMINI.md`
+### The Role of `GEMINI.md` and Multilingual Interaction

 This template includes a `GEMINI.md` file, which acts as the **central brain** for the AI agent.
-It contains a detailed set of instructions that define:
+It contains a detailed set of instructions that define the agent's behavior, workflow, and logic.
--   **The AI's Persona**: How the agent should behave (e.g., as an expert system architect).
--   **Guiding Principles**: The core rules of the development workflow, such as the command sequence and the "implicit approval" mechanism.
--   **Workflow Steps**: A breakdown of how each `/spec:*` command should be executed.

-By providing this file, we ensure that the Gemini agent's behavior is predictable, consistent, and perfectly aligned with the goals of this spec-driven methodology.
-You can customize `GEMINI.md` to modify the agent's behavior to better suit your project's specific needs.
+A key feature of this logic is **multilingual support**.
+When you initialize a feature with `/spec:init`, you can specify a language (e.g., Traditional Chinese, Japanese, English).
+This choice is saved and dictates the language for **all subsequent interactions** for that feature.
+The agent will read this setting and conduct the entire conversation—from questions to confirmations to generating documents—in your chosen language.

+While the base `GEMINI.md` file is written in English, it instructs the agent to be multilingual.
+A `GEMINI_zh-TW.md` is also provided as a direct Chinese translation for user reference.
+You can customize these files to alter the agent's core logic.

 ### Configurable Workflow